aguynamededward/gms2.3_adv_state_machine/README.md

-This is the Advanced State Machine system I use for managing a two-tiered state machine.
+# Advanced State Machine for Gamemaker Studio 2

+A simple system for managing two-tiered state machines.

-[h1]-----> WHY I MADE THIS[/h1]
+## -----> WHY I MADE THIS

 I wanted a simple state machine that would:
   * Work every time, without running an INIT function.